augustoedt/flutter-architecture-patterns/shop_mvc_provider/README.md

 A very simple Flutter Shop App that implements the MVC pattern for study purpose.

-Provider + ChangeNotifier implementation for state manager
+Provider for dependency injection and state manager.

 ## Content
 - View: ShopView, CartView